-Spotify audiobooks are currently only available to customers in the US and the titles are only available for purchase (or a la carte as they like to call it).
+Spotify audiobooks were initially only available to customers in the US and the titles are only available for purchase (or a la carte as they like to call it).
 You can’t actually buy an audiobook using the Spotify app as it will switch you through to a web page for the buy and then add the audiobook to your library.

 Audible’s ACX and exclusivity deals